-A number of assignments will be carried out in class relating to the course content.
+A number of task projects will be carried out in class relating to the course content, including a mid-year exam assessing Criteria 3 and 4.
 The culminating assessment is a Major Design folio, assessed internally and externally, covering Criterion 6, 7 and 8.
-An external exam will assess Criterion 3 and 4
+An external exam will also assess Criteria 3 and 4